- Play an active role in shaping the governance of the University

 To be successful you will have:

-- A degree in a relevant field, with at least 2 years' relevant experience or an equivalent level of knowledge gained through any combination of education, training and/or experience
+- A degree in a relevant field or an equivalent level of knowledge gained through any combination of education, training and/or experience.

 Charles Sturt University is a young and growing university committed to developing far-sighted people who help their communities grow and flourish.
 We make a significant contribution to the prosperity and vibrancy of our rural and regional communities, with a reach and impact across Australia and internationally.
 We work together with industry, communities and students to create new thinking, inspire each other and make a positive and progressive contribution to the world.